 - Don’t fry balls that are too large.

-The possibilities with puff puff are boundless.
+The possibilities with puff puff are boundless, sweet or savoury.
 Here are a few ways you can enjoy your puff puff.

 Puffpuff with Chicken wings and cinnamon honey dip

 Did you use instant or active dry yeast?

 Active dry yeast Morenike